Santosh Kautika Tarfe

-Santosh Kautika Tarfe is a member of the 13th Maharashtra Legislative Assembly.He was made MLA by Rajeev Satav after Satav became MP in 2014 He represents the Kalamnuri Assembly Constituency.
-He belongs to the Indian National Congress (INC).
+Santosh Kautika Tarfe is a member of the 13th Maharashtra Legislative Assembly from Indian National Congress (INC).
+He was made MLA by Rajeev Satav after Satav became MP in 2014 He represents the Kalamnuri Assembly Constituency.
+He belongs to the Shiv Sena (UBT).

 Personal life

 He is son in law of former INC minister Shivajirao Moghe.

 Career

 He has been president of Maharashtra State Tribal Youth Welfare Organisation.
 He joined the INC in February, 2012.

 Controversy

 In September 2013, case was filed against Tarfe for abetting suicide of a tribal Raju Munjaji Vibhute (aged 23), son of RTI activist Munjaji Vibhute, belonging to Brahman Wadi, of Aundha Nagnath Taluka, Hingoli district, on a complaint filed by his widow.
 He was absconding in police records according to a news report dated 12 September 2013.